Diving into Famous Modern Art: More Than Just Squiggles and Squares?

 So, What's the Takeaway?

 Maybe the next time you encounter a famous modern artwork, instead of feeling bewildered, you'll feel a spark of curiosity.
-You'll look a little closer, think about the time it was made, and perhaps even connect with the rebellious spirit that dared to paint the world differently.
+You'll look a little closer, think about the time it was made, consider its scale, and perhaps even connect with the rebellious spirit that dared to paint the world differently.
 And who knows, maybe you'll find yourself drawn to the energy and vibrancy that modernism unleashed – something I try to capture in my own art.
 Happy exploring!

 Highlighted